lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/export_nodes.md

 ## Access From Linux

 There are at least three tool to exchange data between your local workstation and ZIH systems.
-All are explained in the following abstract in more detail.
+All are explained in the following section in more detail.

+!!! important
+    The following explanations require that you have already set up you [SSH configuration ](../access/ssh_login.md#configuring-default-parameters-for-ssh).

 ### SCP